ni/ams-capabilities/PAtools Integration README.md

     * BLS Plugin Execution Frequency: Select the Frequency with which you want to execute the plugin in Hz
     * BLS Plugin Name: Name of the plugin, e.g. "BLS Power Supply Template"
     * BLS Pugin Version: Enter the plugin version, e.g. "1.0"
-    * Timeout for initializing: Give a value in seconds how long to wait until a timeout is triggered
+    * Timeout for initializing: Give a value (in seconds) for how long to wait until a timeout is triggered

     Note: The name of the lvlibp is e.g. "BLS Power Supply Template.1.0.lvlibp".
 So the front part is the plugin name, followed by the version.
 Only enter the name without the version and ending to the BLS Plugin Name and also just write the version on the BLS Plugin Version.

     4.6 In the Initialization of Variables group "NI_RMX412X.ch01" (NI_RMX412X_config/NI_RMX412x.ch01) adapt the initialization values to that of your device

-    Note: When you make changes to ch01 also do that for ch02, alternatively delete the NI_RMX412X.ch02 folder and duplicate the NI_RMX412X.ch01 folder again
+    Note: When you make changes to ch01, also do that for ch02, alternatively delete the NI_RMX412X.ch02 folder and duplicate the NI_RMX412X.ch01 folder again

 5. Plugin Configuration Adaptions

-    If you adapted the plugin configuration for your plugin you need to adapt it also in the PAscript-Graph "NI_RMX412X.PS" (NI_RMX412X_system).
+    If you adapted the plugin configuration for your plugin, you need to adapt it also in the PAscript-Graph "NI_RMX412X.PS" (NI_RMX412X_system).

     ![Config](docs/img/Build_Config.png)